Anne Geddes: Popular culture

 In a skit on The Ronnie Johns Half Hour, Geddes (played by Felicity Ward) helps a Chinese family hide their additional children from one-child policy inspectors by camouflaging them in conspicuous places, which the inspectors are unable to notice.

 McSweeney's Internet Tendency, the humour site of McSweeney's, published a Short Imagined Monologue called "An Anne Geddes Baby Grows Up".

 Humor website The Onion spoofed Geddes's style with "Anne Geddes Starting to Lose It".

 In the eighth episode of the sixth season of Friends, entitled "The One with Ross's Teeth", Joey Tribbiani complains to his roommate Janine about a Geddes photograph she hung on the living room wall.
-The photograph depicted a baby Joey didn't recognize dressed as a water lily.
+The photograph depicted a baby Joey didn't recognise dressed as a water lily.
 After being told that Anne Geddes is a famous artist, he assumes that the baby is Anne Geddes.

 On the comedy website called Funny or Die, there was a humorous skit on the adulthood of the babies from her photos.

-On 26 June 2017 episode of The Late Show with Stephen Colbert, Colbert shows a drawing of Sean Spicer and jokingly showed how Spicer would look as depicted by famous artists, including Geddes.
+On the 26 June 2017 episode of The Late Show with Stephen Colbert, Colbert shows a drawing of Sean Spicer and jokingly showed how Spicer would look as depicted by famous artists, including Geddes.

 In the American Dad! episode "The Census of the Lambs", Klaus copies Geddes's photographs in his own photoshoot and gets attacked by an angry version of Geddes.

 In an episode of The Office Angela Martin and Andrew Bernard use Jan Levinson's baby (Astrid) in a Geddes-style photo shoot, while the two of them are visiting Dunder Mifflin for Jan's debauched baby shower.
 Jan finds them in the break room, and is enraged that they are photographing a baby using a flash, and that Astrid is on a table surrounded by vegetables and dressed in cabbage leaves.
 Geddes's name is never mentioned directly, but her style of photography was heavily implied.

 In Schitt's Creek, season six episode seven mentions character Moira Rose's collaboration with Anne Geddes on a print advertisement for heartburn.